 I export seafood from Great Britain

-While the process of moving fisheries and aquaculture products from Great Britain to the EU and Northern Ireland is expected to change at the end of the transition period, the details and extent of this change will be dependent on the outcome of the ongoing trade negotiations with the EU.
+The process of moving fisheries and aquaculture products from Great Britain to the EU and Northern Ireland will change at the end of the transition period.

 - Do you have a valid GB Economic Operator Registration and Identification (EORI) number and a valid EU and XI EORI number where applicable?

-(see questions ’26.
-Do I need an EORI number to trade with the EU?’ and ’27.
-Do I need an EORI number to trade with Northern Ireland?’)
+(see questions '26.
+Do I need an EORI number to trade with the EU?’ and '27.
+Do I need an EORI number to trade with Northern Ireland?’ further down on this web page.

-- All exports of fishery products will need to be dispatched from an UK approved food establishment that has been listed by the EU.
+- All exports of fishery products will need to be dispatched from a UK approved food establishment that has been listed by the EU.

-(see question ‘5.
-Does my approved food business need to be listed with the EU?’)
+(see question '5.
+Does my approved food business need to be listed with the EU?’ further down on this web page.

 - Will your consignment of fish and fishery products arrive into the EU via an EU Border Control Post (BCP) which is approved to handle your category of goods?

 - Have you obtained a signed Export Health Certificate for every consignment to the EU? (see question ’36.
-How do I get an Export Health Certificate for my consignment bound for the EU and/or Northern Ireland?’)
+How do I get an Export Health Certificate for my consignment bound for the EU and/or Northern Ireland?’ on this web page.

 - Have you obtained a Catch Certificate, where applicable for your product?
 Have you sent it to the importer so they can give it to the receiving country’s competent authority?
-It is recommended that a copy of the certificate accompanies the consignment. (see question '39.
-How do I get a Catch Certificate, Storage Document and/or Processing Statement for my consignment to the EU and/or Northern Ireland’)
+It is recommended that a copy of the certificate accompanies the consignment.
+See question '39.
+How do I get a Catch Certificate, Storage Document and/or Processing Statement for my consignment to the EU and/or Northern Ireland?’ on this page for further information.

-- If your consignment contains pre-packaged food, does it have an EU address on the packaging? (see question 17.
-What labelling changes do I need to make to my pre-packaged seafood to reflect that the UK has left the EU?’)
+- If your consignment contains pre-packaged food, does it have an EU address on the packaging?
+See question '17.
+What labelling changes do I need to make to my pre-packaged seafood to reflect that the UK has left the EU?’ on this page for more information.

-- Submit an export declaration to HMRC yourself or get your customs broker to submit on your behalf. (see question ’32.
-Should I use a Customs Broker/Agent or Freight Forwarder to help with customs procedures?’).
+- Submit an export declaration to HMRC yourself or get your customs broker to submit on your behalf.
+See question ’32.
+Should I use a Customs Broker/Agent or Freight Forwarder to help with customs procedures?’ on this page for more information.

 2. By law, will I still have to provide prescribed traceability information to my customers?